 Not quite convinced you’ll be able to properly wash your polyester?
 Here are some more tips that will help you get it clean and take good care of polyester clothes.

-- Not too hot: Never use a high heat in the washer, dryer or the iron.
+- Not too hot: Never use high heat in the washer, dryer, or iron.
 High heat can damage polyester by yellowing it or changing the overall shape (3).

 - Turn them inside out: When washing polyester, turn the garment inside out to prevent snagging.

 - Treat whites with extra care: You can soak your polyester whites overnight to boost whiteness.
 Mix ½ cup of automatic dishwashing detergent in a gallon of warm water.
 This will remove dirt and stains before washing as normal.
 Plus, the dishwashing detergent will help to brighten the whites.